Search for CP Violations in the Production and Decay of the Hyperon-Antihyperon Pairs

 \begin{widetext}

-\section{Isospin decomposition}
+\section{ISOSPIN DECOMPOSITION}

-In this section, we present the correspondence between CP violation observables and the weak and strong phase angles in the decay processes of $\Lambda,~\Sigma^{+},~\Xi^{-}$ and $\Xi^{0}$ hyperons.
+In this section, we present the correspondence between $CP$ violation observables and the weak and strong phase angles in the decay processes of $\Lambda,~\Sigma$, and $\Xi$ hyperons.
 This analytical framework was established in Ref.~\cite{donoghue1986hyperon}.
-However, we note that the original work did not provide results retaining the full leading-order contributions from the $\Delta I = 3/2$ amplitudes.
-Recent experimental measurements suggest that the $\Delta I = 3/2$ contributions are non-negligible~\cite{PhysRevLett.132.101801}, so we include the leading-order $\Delta I = 3/2$ terms in our analysis.
+In earlier studies, the $\Delta I = 3/2$ partial-wave amplitudes were typically assumed to be small, and only their leading-order contributions were retained.
+However, with increasing experimental precision, the role of $\Delta I = 3/2$ amplitudes has become increasingly significant~\cite{PhysRevLett.132.101801}.
+Therefore, in our analysis, we do not expand in powers of $\Delta I = 3/2$ amplitudes.
+Instead, we perform an expansion in terms of the leading-order of the weak and strong phase angles.
+This approach is more robust and highlights the potential importance of $\Delta I = 3/2$ contributions.
+After retaining only the leading-order terms in the $\Delta I = 3/2$ amplitudes, one can recover expressions consistent with those in Refs.~\cite{donoghue1986hyperon,PhysRevD.105.116022}.
 A numerical estimate of the $\Delta I = 3/2$ partial-wave amplitudes is provided in Appendix~\ref{amplitude_anal}.

 The decay amplitudes for $\Lambda\to p\pi^{-}$ are \cite{donoghue1986hyperon}